solaranamnesis/ottohahn/full-text-english.md

 # 1:

-It was not the inconsequential attacks on my "Primordial Cell" that made me tire in my efforts to establish certain new geological facts, but rather it was the untenability of the previous views regarding the most undisputedly important part of the geological sciences, in the part through which it is related to the cosmos — that is, the doctrine of the so-called plutonic rocks.
+It was not those inconsequential matter-of-fact attacks on my "Primordial Cell" that prevented me from tiring in my efforts to establish certain new geological facts, but rather it was the untenability of the previous views regarding the undisputedly most important part of the geological sciences, that part through which it relates to the cosmos — that is, in the doctrine of the so-called plutonic rocks.

 If, in the first part of my "Primordial Cell" I had tolerated the doctrine, and with resignation accepted that the core of our Earth and also the knowledge pertaining to its real genesis will always be hidden from us - then, at the end of this book, then there is now an alternative: the meteorite, which reveals a distant time window, where no researcher has yet ventured.